 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from our operations.
-Our net loss was \$2.5 million for the three months ended March 31, 2024.
-In November 2021, we completed an equity offering which generated net proceeds of \$18.3 million.
-Additionally, in May 2022, we entered into a purchase agreement and a registration rights agreement (the "Equity Line") with an institutional investor, providing for the sale of up to \$20.0 million worth of the Company's Common Stock, over the thirty-six (36) month term of the purchase agreement.
-Under the terms and subject to the conditions of the purchase agreement, we have the right, but not the obligation, to sell to the institutional investor, and the institutional investor is obligated to purchase, up to \$20.0 million worth of shares of the Company's Common Stock.
-As of March 31, 2024, in accordance with the Equity Line, the Company issued 372,012 shares of the Company's Common Stock with aggregate proceeds to the Company of \$622, of which 38,741 shares were issued for proceeds to the Company of \$55 during the three months ended March 31, 2024.
+Our net loss was \$2.4 million for the three months ended March 31, 2025.
+As of March 31, 2025, we had cash and cash equivalents of \$0.7 million.
+In May 2022, we entered into a purchase agreement and a registration rights agreement (the "Equity Line") with an institutional investor, providing for the sale of up to \$20.0 million worth of our Common Stock over the thirty-six (36) month term of the purchase agreement.
+Under the terms and subject to the conditions of the purchase agreement we have the right, but not the obligation, to sell to the institutional investor and the institutional investor is obligated to purchase, up to \$20.0 million worth of shares of our Common Stock, subject to certain limitations.
+As of March 31, 2025, in accordance with the Equity Line we have issued a total of 425,344 shares of our Common Stock under the purchase agreement with aggregate proceeds of \$679.

-In July 2023, the Company filed a \$75.0 million shelf registration statement on Form S-3 which became effective on July 14, 2023.
-The shelf registration statement is effective for three years and permits the Company to sell, from time to time, up to \$75.0 million in aggregate value of the Company's Common Stock, preferred stock, debt securities, warrants and/or units subject to a limit of one-third (1/3) of the Company's public float within a twelve (12) month period.
-The shelf registration statement was intended to provide the Company with flexibility to access additional capital when market conditions are appropriate.
+In July 2023 we filed a \$75.0 million shelf registration statement on Form S-3 which became effective on July 14, 2023.
+The shelf registration statement is effective for three years and permits us to sell, from time to time, up to \$75.0 million in aggregate value of our Common Stock, preferred stock, debt securities, warrants and/or units subject to a limit of one-third (1/3) of our public float within a twelve (12) month period if our public float is less than \$75,000.
+The shelf registration statement was intended to provide us with flexibility to access additional capital when market conditions are appropriate.